-Item Percent of Students Providing Rating of 4 or 5 Mean (SD) prepared me to describe key concepts, principles, and overarching themes in psychology 100% 4.49 (.50) provided me with a working knowledge of psychology's key content domains 96.23% 4.36(.76) provided me with an understanding of applications of psychology 96.23% 4.49 (.58)
+Item Percent of Students Providing Rating of 4 or 5 Mean (SD) prepared me to describe key concepts, principles, and overarching themes in psychology 98.18 4.62 (0.68)

+provided me with a working knowledge of psychology's key content domains 94.55 4.58 (0.71) provided me with an understanding of applications of psychology 98.18 4.71 (0.57)

 In the online exit interview, graduating seniors strongly agreed that their degree in Psychological Science has provided them with a firm grasp of the core content knowledge in Psychology.
 Knowledge of psychological constructs, as measured by the PPE, was substantially greater for Advanced Research/Seminar students than it was for General Psychology students.
-More than 80% of our advanced students scored at the proficient level on this measure.
+One hundred percent of Advanced Research/Seminar students scored at a proficient level.